 Radiotherapy uses controlled doses of invisible, high energy beams of charged particles to destroy tumour cells whilst causing as little damage as possible to surrounding cells.

 Read more about stereotactic radiotherapy, which uses computers and scanners to produce 3D images that very accurately locate a tumour within the brain and direct radiotherapy treatment towards it.

 Your radiotherapy is very carefully planned by a team of medical specialists to ensure that it reaches and destroys as many of the tumour cells as possible, whilst damaging as little of the healthy tissue as possible.

-To make sure the radiotherapy is directed to the correct part of your brain, it is important that you stay very still during the treatment.
+To make sure the radiotherapy is directed to the correct part of your brain, it's important that you stay very still during the treatment.
 To help you do this, a tailor-made treatment mask holds your head in position each time you have treatment.

-There are different types of mask made from different materials, but you can breath easily in them, though some people do find wearing it claustrophobic.
+There are different types of mask made from different materials, but you can breathe easily in them, though some people do find wearing it claustrophobic.

 The full dosage of radiation is carefully calculated, depending partly on the size, type and location of the tumour.
 It is then divided into fractions for two reasons:

 Generally, you'll be given radiotherapy as an outpatient, which means going into the hospital for each fraction, after which you can go home.

 A stay might be needed if you are also receiving chemotherapy, or if you are unwell.

 Following treatment, you'll have regular check-up appointments to monitor the effects of the radiotherapy on your tumour and any side-effects you may get.